Maritime Jobs and Merchant Navy Recruitment

 Many candidates use maritime jobs and merchant navy jobs as if they mean the same thing.
 They overlap, but they are not identical.
 Merchant navy jobs are shipboard commercial seafaring roles.
 Maritime jobs also include ports, shipyards, marine suppliers, classification societies, marine insurance, law, logistics, survey and vessel tracking.

-For seafarers, the strongest job search starts with rank, certificate, vessel type and trading area.
-A generic search for maritime jobs can return shore-side security, legal, aquarium and local business results that do not match a seafarer's goal.
+Crewing jobs can describe vacancies for seafarers or shore-based work inside a crewing department.
+For seafarers, the strongest search starts with rank, certificate, vessel type and trading area.
+A generic search can otherwise return shore-side roles that do not match the candidate's sea-service record.

 A real vacancy should disclose rank, vessel type, contract length, joining window, salary range or pay basis, certificate requirements, flag, trading area and repatriation terms.
 If these are missing, treat the opening as a lead to verify, not a confirmed job.

-Recruitment fraud is common in seafaring.
-Be cautious with upfront fees, personal bank requests, unofficial email addresses and recruiters who refuse to identify the vessel manager or manning agency.
+Recruitment fraud is a continuing risk in seafaring.
+Be cautious with payment requests, personal bank accounts, unofficial email addresses and recruiters who refuse to identify the vessel manager or licensed manning agency.
+A paid Marine Insight 360 subscription is an optional platform plan; it is not a payment to an employer and does not guarantee selection.

 - Check whether the recruiter is licensed or known in your country.

-- Do not pay for a job offer letter without verification.
+- Do not pay an employer or recruiter for a job offer, interview or joining letter.

 - Confirm medical, certificate and visa requirements before travel.